flatpak/flatpak-docs/docs/hosting-a-repository.rst

 OSTree repositories use archive-z2, meaning that they contain a single file for each file in the application.
 This means that pull operations involve a lot of HTTP requests.
 Since new requests can be slow, it is important to enable HTTP keep-alive on the web server that is hosting your repository.

-OSTree's static deltas feature uses single files that contain all the data needed to update between two revisions (or update from nothing to a revision).
-Creating such deltas consumes more space on the server, but reduces download sizes.
+OSTree supports something called static deltas.
+These are single files that contain all the data needed to go between two revisions (or from nothing to a revision).
+Creating such deltas will take up more space on the server, but will make downloads much faster.
 This can be done with the ``build-update-repo --generate-static-deltas`` option.

 GPG signatures
 --------------